 Each nursing student must pass a national nursing license exam to practice as a nurse upon graduation.
 This rigorous test of nursing knowledge and skills evaluates the individual student and monitors the quality of nursing education.

 Study abroad is a stepping stone on the road to your academic and career goals, providing you the knowledge, perspectives and understanding of yourself in relation to the world.
 Students will have the opportunity to enhance language skills, complete degree requirements, make an impact on a developing community and build your professional network as borders and boundaries dissolve.
-This fee is only charged to students who enroll on partner-led programs, earning credits abroad approved for transfer.
+This fee is charged to students who enroll in either a non-reciprocal exchange or partner-led program.

 The Board of Higher Education mandates a surcharge on Massachusetts state university and college students who take more than a required number of credits to graduate.
 The charge applies only to in-state and regional program undergraduates who began their studies at UMass Lowell.

 This surcharge rate is equivalent to the out-of-state rate, per credit, for each credit in excess of 118 percent of "required credits" for the baccalaureate degree.
 "Required credits" shall include those for single and double majors, minors and credits required for formal certification or licensing.
-In addition, credits accumulated in the Division of Continuing Education (DOCE) courses will not be included in the count.
+In addition, credits accumulated in online and professional studies will not be included in the count.
 Where appropriate, the surcharge will be itemized on the student's invoice.

 Advanced Health Assessment Fee